 I level a spot in my garden and overlap two panels.
 I check the corners for square then drive in the rebar thru the corner and into the ground to secure them.

 I repeat this on each corner to complete the Garden Box.

-For deeper boxes you can stack and alternate the panels if you like.
+For deeper concrete raised garden beds you can stack and alternate the panels if you like.
 You will need longer rebar for this.

 Here’s a few different size garden boxes you can make using these three panel lengths.

 I would normally lay out and level the ground before setting the panels in place.
 But, for this demo, I used some wood blocks instead.

 Q & A – from the first video